implydata/DruidCloudPOC/sample-data/chicagoTaxiData/ingestion-INSERT.md

 * Partitioned by MONTH to allow for month-over-month comparisons in parallel
 * Clustered by commonly filtered dimensions

+> In testing, the following version completed in _one quarter_ of
+> the time that the original "starting out" version took to complete.

 ```
 REPLACE INTO "taxi_6_sample" OVERWRITE ALL